Bananek96/CUDA/README.md

-# Projekt na Organizacje komputerów
+# Project for Organizacja komputerów
-Wielowątkowość realizowana za pomocą biblioteki CUDA
+Multithreading implemented using the CUDA library